 - Oil-based lotions are possible fire hazards.
 They should not be used on your child's face.
 A water-based lotion such as Lubriderm® or Lotrimin® lotion should be used.
 Read labels carefully because most lotions (including lip balms like Vaseline® and Chapstick®) are oil or petroleum-based.

 - Hand-washing is the single best way to prevent infections.
-Wash your hands before handling or feeding your baby and after diapering him.
+Wash your hands before handling or feeding your baby and after diapering.
 Be sure others wash their hands too.

-- Avoid places with large crowds (such as church, the grocery store or shopping malls).
+- Avoid places with large crowds like church, the grocery store, or shopping malls).
 Protect your child from exposure to infections as much as possible.

-- Ask visitors not to touch or awaken your child if he or she is sleeping.
+- Ask visitors not to touch or wake up your child if sleeping.